Antonio Rosmini: Thought

+According to Father Battista Mondin, Rosmini's philosophy cannot be defined as Thomism because it lacks the fundamental real distinction between essence and existence (Actus essendi), as well as the conception of God as Esse ut Actus.

 The cause for canonization

 On 26 June 2006, Pope Benedict XVI signed a Decree of the heroic virtues, and hence declared Rosmini to be Venerable.
 On 3 June 2007, Pope Benedict XVI authorized the promulgation of a decree approving Rosmini's beatification.
-On 18 November 2007 he was beatified in Novara, Italy.
+On 18 November 2007, he was beatified in Novara, Italy.

 Works

-Of his numerous works, of which a collected edition in 17 volumes was issued at Milan (1842–44), supplemented by Opere postume in 5 volumes (Turin, 1859–74), the most important are:
+Of his numerous works, of which a collected edition in 17 volumes was issued in Milan (1842–44), supplemented by Opere postume in 5 volumes (Turin, 1859–74), the most important are: